bernsblack/masters/notes.md

 # Notes

+Regarding training and testing loops, rather use the indices as it makes access coherent daata easier, although this techniques might create and issue when we start adding extra, other date types like time/weather/demographic data

+When we concat various vectors into one vector - these, vectors should all be

 We might want to have a certain number of coordinates (t,x,y) or (t,l) and a list of these that we can use for our.